 - Note: I always suggest giving a two week delivery window and not to plan a hard date when you speak with retailers.

 - Collection versus item driven brands should market and develop their collections as so.
 Item driven brands are focused on creating the best “xxx”, collection driven brands are selling cohesive collections: tops, bottoms etc. If you are focused on making the best pair of pants, as Bonobos did when they launched, then do it well.
 Diversify with colors, try a variety of shapes, but stay committed.
 These days Bonobos is producing collections, they now sell tops, bottoms, outerwear etc. So don’t think you will preclude your brand from branching out by staying focused right now.
 Collection driven brands will need to make sure they have the right number of tops to bottoms and that there are enough styles to offer diversity.

 These are the beginning steps to start to develop your assortment and product planning strategies.
-If you want an expert to review your collection this season send us an email: firstname.lastname@example.org.
-To learn more about this topic and other important areas to launch your brand successfully join us at the Launch My Brand 6 week webinar workshop.
+If you want an expert to review your collection this season, send us an email at email@example.com.